spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/product/product-operations/index.html.md

 # Requirements

 - Ability to use GitLab
+- Proficient at all product manager [base requirements](https://about.gitlab.com/job-families/product/product-manager/#base-requirements-across-all-levels)
-- Share our valuesand work in accordance with those values
+- Share our values and work in accordance with those values
 - Ability to thrive in a fully remote organization
 - Comfortable with fast-pace and rapid iteration
 - Experience with contributing to Product Operations (either formally or informally) at organizations of various sizes